jrodriguez86/grub/README.md

 Grub is an app that allows you to save restaurants you want to try locally or when you travel

+## People that would use app

+Anyone who is traveling who wants to plan places to eat or anyone who wants to save a local restaurants list

 ## Technologies used

 - HTML